-One of our most enjoyable and successful eard parties was held at the clubhouse on the evening of June 5, 1026.
-The large half was filled with bunco players and there was a satisfactory attendance of bridge and five hundred players.
-Mr. N. J. Deutsch, the chairman, should be congratulated and we understand that Mr. Deutsch is more than pleased at the efforts of his hard working committee, The prizes picked by the girls' committee for the bunco party were considered very attractive and we know that the next card party held will be attended by those present on this pleasant occasion.
+One of our most enjoyable and successful card parties was held at the clubhouse on the evening of June 5, 1926.
+The large hall was filled with bunco players and there was a satisfactory attendance of bridge and five hundred players.
+Mr. N. J. Deutsch, the chairman, should be congratulated and we understand that Mr. Deutsch is more than pleased at the efforts of his hard working committee.
+The prizes picked by the girls' committee for the bunco party were considered very attractive and we know that the next card party held will be attended by those present on this pleasant occasion.

-There were sixteen prizes for the "Bunco Artists" but no record was kept of them, was higher than the winner of the ladies first prize-which proves nothing.
+There were sixteen prizes for the "Bunco Artists" but no record was kept of them.

 Auction bridge prize winners were, first ladies' prize, Mrs. A. Magnuson; second ladies' prize Mrs. Mockenhaupt; first man's prize was taken by Miss Helen Griffin and the second man's prize was fortunately taken by a man, H. B. Cammack.
-It might be said, however, that the score of the second man contestant
+It might be said, however, that the score of the second man contestant was higher than the winner of the ladies first prize-which proves nothing.